 Vidyut gets another opportunity to position himself as India’s one-man action hero with stylised fights, focussing on his expertise, and he does not disappoint.
 However, makers will have to utilise him well with scripts to match his moves to ensure he becomes our Bahadur.

 Raj (Vidyut Jamwal) is a veterinary doctor practicing in Mumbai who visits his home in the Jungles after 10 years.
-Once there, he realises that all is not well and the Elephants are being hunted down and his dad who is a conservationist who takes care of the Elephants is falsely implicated.
+Once there, he realises that all is not well and the Elephants are being hunted down.
+His dad who is a conservationist who takes care of the Elephants is falsely implicated.
 Soon, its mayhem as his father is killed and the cops turn on him.
 Meanwhile, Asha is busy with her camera while Makarand Deshpande pops up to save the day on an Elephant.

 Towards the end, it’s a full-on circus with some Chinese and firangs drooling over the tusk and a blonde saying, “It smells like fish.”
 The Chinese guy retorts: “Of course it smells like fish, there is a sea out here.”
 Perched on top as the action takes place below, Asha who is with her camera says, “Life mein risk nahi liya to kya jiya.”